Pope revises Church law, expands rules on sexual abuse | Headlines

 Pope revises Church law, expands rules on sexual abuse

+That section was expanded to include new crimes such as "grooming" minors or vulnerable adults for sexual abuse and possessing child pornography.

-Pope Francis on Tuesday issued the most sweeping revision to Catholic Church law in four decades, toughening sanctions for priests who abuse minors and vulnerable adults, commit fraud or ordain women.
+Pope Francis on Tuesday issued the most sweeping revision to Catholic Church law in four decades, toughening regulations for clerics who abuse minors and vulnerable adults, commit fraud or ordain women.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)